Goraw11/Statistical-Modelling-Project-Goraw11/README.md

 ## Process
 Using the code below, I started off by Sending an API Request to City Bikes API, picked city of Hamilton, Ontario.
-(I had to ensure that I do not get

 ```
 import requests